elastx/elx-docs/content/en/docs/dbaas/changelog/_index.md

 ## Important fixes
 Reset password is not working
-* Fixed a 401 issue when attempting to reset passwords via email links.
 * Deployments stuck in deploying status forever
 * Corrected state transitions so a failed deployment eventually marks as “failed” instead of hanging.
 * Reduced unnecessary Service updates, lowering API calls to Kubernetes.